 Corn vs Flour Tortillas

 I find corn tortillas come out slightly crispier, but you can use flour if that’s all you have.
-In both cases make sure they are taco tortillas (small and oval).
-You’ll find them in most supermarkets, but if you can’t track them down just use the smallest tortillas they have.
+Flour works just fine!

 - Brush both sides of the tortilla with oil.

 - Repeat with all your wraps.